SilentCatD/inherited_rxdart/README.md

 ### RxCubit:

-For a bloc, which will emit states throughout its life-cycle and rebuild widgets when necessary.
+A simple bloc, which will emit states throughout its life-cycle and rebuild widgets when necessary.
 Work with:

 - RxBuilder